Rules & Certification Frequently Asked Questions

 How do I know what my certificate status is?

-CPA certificate information is public knowledge and can be found on the Minnesota Board of Accountancy’s (BOA) website.
-Conducting a search will tell you a CPA’s certificate number, status, license date, and when their certificate expires.
+CPA certification is public information available on the Minnesota Board of Accountancy’s (BOA) website.
+Conducting a search will tell you a CPA’s certificate number, status and expiration date.

 Active vs. inactive certificates